stayh2o/Blinker/README.md

 $ cd engine
 $ pip3 -r install requirements.txt
 ```
+Copy paste the shape_predictor_68_face_landmarks.dat in the /Blinker/engine/ directory
 If you are running a development environment, use the following command:
 ```
 $ npm start